MirekMuras/portfolio/README.md

 # My Portfolio
-This is my Web Development project using javaScript
+This is my Web Development project using JavaScript, MongoDB, Node.js, React.js